 Bolisay, Richard.
 Break It to Me Gently: Essays on Filipino Film.
 Makati City: Everything’s Fine, 2019.
 Compiled primarily from author’s blog, Lilok Pelikula.

 Buensalido, Joy, and Abe Florendo.
 100 Women of the Philippines: Celebrating Filipino Womanhood in the New Millennium.
 Makati City: Buensalido & Associates, 1999.
-Including Ophelia Alcantara-Dimalanta, Zeneida Amador, Nora Aunor, Marilou Diaz-Abaya, Laurice Guilen, Impy Pilapil, Lea Salonga, Vilma Santos, Sharon Cuneta, Regine Velasquez, & Monique Wilson.
+Including Ophelia Alcantara-Dimalanta, Zeneida Amador, Nora Aunor, Marilou Diaz-Abaya, Laurice Guillen, Lea Salonga, Vilma Santos, Sharon Cuneta, Regine Velasquez, Monique Wilson, et al.

 Cabagnot, Edward delos Santos.
 Martin Heidegger’s Being and Time and Manuel Silos’s Biyaya ng Lupa [Blessings of the Land].
 Media and Communication series.
 Quezon City: University of the Philippines Press, 2018.
-A study of the 1927 Seit und Zeit text (in English translation) vis-à-vis Biyaya ng Lupa (Manuel Silos, dir., LVN Pictures, 1959).
+A study of the 1927 Seit und Zeit text (in English translation) vis-à-vis Biyaya ng Lupa, dir.
+Manuel Silos (LVN Pictures, 1959).

 Cajayon, Gene, John Manal Castro, and Dawn Bohulano Mabalon.
 The Debut: The Making of a Filipino American Film.
 Chicago: Tulitos, 2001.
 Regarding The Debut, dir.
 Gene Cajayon (5 Card Productions, Celestial Pictures, Center for Asian American Media, National Asian American Telecommunications Association, Visual Communication, 2000).

-Campaign for Public Decency and Civic Morality, A. Manila: Santo Tomas, 1912.
+A Campaign for Public Decency and Civic Morality.
+Manila: Santo Tomas, 1912.

 Campos, Patrick F. The End of National Cinema: Filipino Film at the Turn of the Century.
 Quezon City: University of the Philippines Press, 2016.